iley-power/democracy-how/README.md

 Present Democracies are based on the idea of equal voting rights.
 Meaning that each individual will get the same voting strength, no matter how smart or dumb the individual is.
 Future dictators use this weakness of democracy by promising impossible-to-provide benefits to the not so smart population (populism).
 In turn, such population turns out to be the core electorate that provides support to the future dictator.
 Don’t be naive to think that population with higher educational standards is resistant to dumb political decisions.
 Having a university degree does not indicate that a person understands in psychology, economics, and history.
 Consequently, it is theoretically possible that a majority of educated population may vote for a leader with antisocial personality disorder.

 Case study: turkey.
-Election of Arduan and his continuous drive to undermine Turkish democracy
+Election of Arduan and his continuous drive to undermine Turkish democracy Case study: Russia: election of Putin and his effort to switch Russia to a dictatorship state

 =Participate and infiltrate=

 It is worth to note that many regimes fall when insiders that gained much influence decide to reform the regime.
 For example both Gobachev and Yeltsin were insiders to the Communist party.
 Hence, their knowledge of the party, its political processes and people helped them to reform USSR and subsequently Russia.
 Please note that as individuals regime supporters are not always united, they may decide to follow reformists if they feel the old regime approach is dead.
 Another example would be to examine how Nikita Khrushchev reformed USSR after Stalin’s death.
 After Stalin’s death Khrushchev and his close circle of allied politicians quickly jailed or killed politicians that were closely allied to Stalin and his way of government.
 Only because Khrushchev knew how the political regime worked he was able to reform it (albeit not to a democracy, but to a way less violent regime)

+=Violence vs non-violence on the individual level=

+Scholar perspective about regime change is usually viewing historical events of revolutions, coupes, or non-violent movements and demonstrations.
+Where does the regular person, which is you, fit into these movements or processes ?
+When times are harsh, people first and foremost try to survive.
+People that become activists in a dictatorial regime, are people that are either have nothing to lose or that are ideological.
+Here we will talk about multiple situations in life.
+1. People that live a dictatorial state.
+Under dictatorial regime, the truth is suppressed.
+Hence, many times the reality of what is going on around you and why people are poor or economic issues and job availability are such and such, well, you can’t understand why this is happening if you don’t spend time opening your eyes to alternative literature or info exchange.
+So the first step is to gain information of what is really going on in such society.
+Second step is to understand if it is worth to live under such regime, is it worth to fight, or if it is worth to leave such country and immigrate somewhere else.
+2. People that live in a shaky democratic state.
+Information is more available, but often masked under governmental populism or dis-information from non-governmental groups that try to take power into their hands.
+In such societies it is important to stabilize democracy and oppose tendencies to go back to dictatorship.
+An individual can be active in organizations that promote stable government and people’s freedom.
+3. People that live under a stable democracy.
+Information is available freely.
+It is important to avoid electing populist or over-ambitious politicians that may destabilize the rule of law.
+Democracy is an ever-evolving state of society.
+Individuals can be active in organizations or be involved directly in politics.

+People that live in a shaky democratic country tend to elect strong politicians that can stabilize the country, protect it from internal violence and that can promise economic prosperity.
+However, societies in such countries are easy going astray after strong individuals that concentrate the power around them.
+Initially, such political candidate acts to improve the condition of the society.
+People are ecstatic and allows the politician to concentrate power.
+By keeping electing such individual for many multiple terms the society creates a corrupt system of government that is dependent on such individuals and political/business connections around them.
+The leader at the top collects more and more power.
+Eventually, becoming a dictator or at least a very corrupt leader.

+It is interesting that people in such societies tend to beleave that they can live happily while being out of the politics and if they just mind their own business then they won’t be affected by the government.
+Such state of living can indeed be sustained for a few years till repressions start, economy slides down and economic freedoms and jobs are affected.
+One can’t stay away from politics, because corruption affects his/her wallet and well being.
+Why do societies propel such corrupt politicians ?
+Part of the answer lies in the fact that news channels and in modern times social networks fall under the controls of such politicians.
+Underground government organizations create “troll fabrics” to influence public opinion, corrupts news channel to hire government-friendly journalists and editors that promote the greatness of the leader and his/her party.
+Such promotions brainwash a large percentage of the society to beleave that their all-great leader is indeed propelling their country in the best available direction of prosperity and greatness.

+Case study: internal troll fabric in Russia, taking over of independent news channel by the Russian government.

 =Keeping the government stable=
 For democracy to survive it is important to keep economic prosperity among the population.
 In fact, that's a key factor for the survival of any regime.
 During transition times from dictatorship to democracy the population needs to adjust to new rules that potentially can quickly change.
 Instability is not healthy for business.
 In addition, many times dictatorships  collapse after acquiring much debt and this debt is falling on the shoulders of a new democratic country.
 During dictatorship many working places and resources may be owned by the government and will go through a privatization process leading to job losses and instability.